ava/use-http/README.md

  - [ ] documentation for FormData
  - [ ] Make work with React Suspense [current example WIP](https://codesandbox.io/s/7ww5950no0)
  - [ ] get it all working on a SSR codesandbox, this way we can have api to call locally
- - [ ] Allow option to fetch on server instead of just having `loading` state
- - [ ] add `timeout`
- - [ ] maybe add a `retry: 3` which would specify the amount of times it should retry before erroring out
  - [ ] make GraphQL work with React Suspense
  - [ ] make GraphQL examples in codesandbox
  - [ ] Documentation: